Funding Information

 Download our Access to Work booklet or watch our easy guide on how to apply for Access to Work funding below.

-If you’re feeling overwhelmed you can get one-to-one guidance and practical support with completing forms from our referral partners Admin & More here.
+If you’re feeling overwhelmed you can get one-to-one guidance and practical support with completing forms from our referral partners at The Creative Desk.

 Disability Student Allowance